dekuNukem/duckyPad/getting_started.md

 [Photoshop](https://helpx.adobe.com/uk/photoshop/using/default-keyboard-shortcuts.html), [Final Cut Pro](https://support.apple.com/en-gb/guide/final-cut-pro/ver90ba5929/mac), and [Premiere Pro](https://helpx.adobe.com/uk/premiere-pro/using/keyboard-shortcuts.html).

-### Launching Apps on Windows - Using Task Bar
+### Launching Apps on Windows - Task Bar

 Another popular usage is launching apps.
-There are two ways of doing this.
-Here is the frist:
+The easiest way is using Task Bar:

 Find the app, `Right click -> More -> Pin to taskbar`:

 ![Alt text](resources/pics/start.png)

-Now you can use `WIN + number` to launch the apps on the task bar:
+Now you can use `WIN + number` to launch them:

 ![Alt text](resources/pics/taskbar.png)

-In duckyScript, it would be `WINDOWS 1`, `WINDOWS 2`, etc...
+In duckyScript, it would be `WINDOWS 1`, `WINDOWS 2`, etc.

-### Launching Apps on Windows - Using Shortcuts
+### Launching Apps on Windows - Shortcuts

 This method works with **`ANY FILE`**, not just apps!